Case Study: Definition And Examples

 Getty/Vadym Pastukh

-How a case study is used in counseling
+How a case study research affects counseling

 If you want to meet with a psychologist, counseling may benefit you.
 Therapists often use theories behind popular case studies and can discuss their implications with you.
 In addition, you may be able to participate in case studies in your area, as psychologists and psychiatrists often perform clinical trials to understand treatments on a deeper level.